Cirta steles: Judas steles

 In 1861 Auguste Celestin Judas published a series of 19 inscribed steles in the Annuaire de la Société archéologique de la province de Constantine.
 Between 1857 and 61 more than 30 such steles had been collected by the Archaeological Society, of which a dozen in 1860 alone.
 Judas noted that the locations of the finds had been difficult to ascertain, his understanding was as follows:

 Of the nineteen inscriptions of which I have spoken, two, nos.
 II and XVII, come from Coudiat-ati; sixteen from the location of the new Christian cemetery, to the west and 500 meters from Coudiat-ati, 725 meters from Constantine.
 For number I, no indication.

 Costa steles

 Overview

 On the death of Lazare Costa, Antoine Héron de Villefosse and Dr Reboud negotiated the acquisition of all of Costa's steles for the Louvre.
 Although not all the steles made it to the Louvre, more were found.

+Concordance

-A concordance of 135 of the steles was published by Jean-Baptiste Chabot in 1917.
+A concordance of 135 of the steles was published by Jean-Baptiste Chabot in 1917, and later by the Louvre in 1987.